UncleFergus/UncleFergus/README.md

 - 👋 Hi, I’m @UncleFergus
 - 👀 I’m interested in Cyber Security, Python, and IT in General!
 Also, I like Star Wars.
 Alot!
-- 🌱 I’m currently learning Powershell, Python, Cyber Security.
+- 🌱 I’m currently learning Powershell, SQL, Python, Cyber Security.
 - 📫 How to reach me: Linkedin.

 <!---